Christina's World

 Christina's World is a 1948 painting by American painter Andrew Wyeth and one of the best-known American paintings of the mid-20th century.
-It is a tempera work done in a realist style, depicting a woman semi-reclining on the ground in a treeless, mostly tawny field, looking up at a gray house on the horizon; a barn and various other small outbuildings are adjacent to the house.
+It is a tempera work done in a realist style, depicting a woman in an inclined position on the ground in a treeless, mostly tawny field, looking up at a gray house on the horizon, a barn, and various other small outbuildings adjacent to the house.
 It is held by the Museum of Modern Art, in New York.

+The painting was featured in the 1980 BBC Two series 100 Great Paintings.

 Background

 The woman in the painting is Anna Christina Olson (May 3, 1893 – January 27, 1968).
-Anna had a degenerative muscular disorder which meant that she had not been able to walk since she was a young child.
+Anna had a degenerative muscular disorder, possibly polio or Charcot-Marie-Tooth disorder, which left her unable to walk.
 She was firmly against using a wheelchair, so she would crawl everywhere.
 Wyeth was inspired to create the painting when he saw her crawling across a field while he was watching from a window in the house.
-He had a summer home in the area and was on friendly terms with Olson, using her and her younger brother as the subjects of paintings from 1940 to 1968.
+He had a summer home in the area, and was on friendly terms with Olson, using her younger brother and her as the subjects of paintings from 1940 to 1968.
 Olson was the inspiration and subject of the painting, but she was not the primary model; Wyeth's wife Betsy posed as the torso of the painting.
-Olson was 55 at the time that Wyeth created the work.
+Olson was 55 at the time Wyeth created the work.

 The house depicted in the painting is known as the Olson House in Cushing, Maine, and is open to the public, operated by the Farnsworth Art Museum.
 It is a National Historic Landmark and has been restored to match its appearance in the painting, although Wyeth separated the house from its barn and changed the lay of the land for the painting.
+Wyeth is buried in the nearby Olson family graveyard.